-I asked singles to tell me why Christian singles aren’t dating.
+I had asked singles to tell me why Christian singles aren’t dating.
 Why has the common date become such a rare thing?
-The comments rolled in, and some fantastic conversation came of it.
+The comments rolled in, and some fantastic conversations came of it.
 As I read through and interacted with the comments, five big-picture themes emerged as to why #TheDatingScene is on snooze for most single Christians:

 They have unrealistic expectations.

 One of the most common things that many singles reported experiencing from the opposite sex is the unrealistic standard of what they’re looking for in a relationship.
 Men are looking for a cross between Mother Teresa and America’s Next Top Model, while women are after the Jesus-loving-Brad-Pitt.
 There’s a false standard that we’ve perpetuated and let’s just put this out there: No one is measuring up.

 I believe it’s important to have our standards of character, integrity and morals when it comes to a dating relationship—but could it be that in the name of “not settling” we’ve confused our preferences for our needs?
 Maybe it’s time to prioritize our needs from our wants, and consider pursuing someone that might typically be considered “outside of our usual type.”